YukiyamaShizuka/SPONSOR/Signal_Hardware_Sponsorship_Request_Please_Arrive_Before_2025-07-01.md

 ---

+## 0. Logistics & Delivery

+If sponsorship is available, hardware may be shipped to:

+>**Baojing Garden, Lujiang County, Hefei City, Anhui Province, China**
+> **Phone**: 136‑9652‑5769 *(for courier use only; all other inquiries via email)*
+> **Preferred Courier**: JD Express only

+To ensure an uninterrupted start, **please arrange for all equipment listed in this document to arrive no later than 1 July 2025**.
+This address will remain valid through Summer 2025, and delivery confirmation is welcomed via encrypted contact if required.

+---

 ## 1. Core Intention

 Signal, as a deterministic low-level programming language engineered for direct semantic path control and memory lifecycle regulation, will **formally enter its live development phase in Summer 2025**.